aaab34295-coder/STM_LLM/README.md

 We gratefully acknowledge the following open-source projects and prior work:

-* **ST-LLM**: Our implementation is substantially inspired by and partially built upon the training framework and design ideas released by the original ST-LLM authors.
+* **ST-LLM+**: Our implementation is substantially inspired by and partially built upon the training framework and design ideas released by the original ST-LLM authors.
 We sincerely thank them for making their code publicly available and for supporting reproducible research in LLM-based traffic forecasting.
 * **ESG**: We also thank the ESG project for providing data processing resources and references for the traffic datasets used in this line of work.
 * More broadly, we appreciate the open-source community for contributing tools, libraries, and benchmarks that make this research possible.

-If you use this repository, we encourage you to also cite and acknowledge the original ST-LLM work alongside this project.
+If you use this repository, we encourage you to also cite and acknowledge the original ST-LLM+ work alongside this project.

 ## Overview